Consulting . NET Developer – Waterfront.

 They are looking for a passionate, driven .NET Developer to work alongside some of the most talented developers in the industry.

-You must have a highly technical skillset, and be mostly sufficient with .NET.
-An understanding, and exposure to C# is also essential, and advantageous skills include: HTML, MVC, CSS and a vareity of others would be great.
+You must have a highly technical skillset, and be mostly sufficient with Java understanding, and exposure to the Java framework is also essential, and advantageous skills include: Srping, Hibernate, J2EE, HTML CSS.

 This really is an opportunity to utilize, to apply contact me: